Kuddus24/bitcoin-lightning-network-setup/README.md

 ./scripts/payment_routing.sh
 ```

-# This script will:
+This script will:

-i).Generate a payment invoice on Node C
+- Generate a payment invoice on Node C
-ii).Pay the invoice from Node A, which will route through other nodes
+- Pay the invoice from Node A, which will route through other nodes
-iii).Demonstrate Multi-path Payment (MPP) by creating a larger invoice
+- Demonstrate Multi-path Payment (MPP) by creating a larger invoice
-iv).Demonstrate Atomic Multi-path Payment (AMP) with another invoice
+- Demonstrate Atomic Multi-path Payment (AMP) with another invoice
-v).Compare the differences between MPP and AMP approaches
+- Compare the differences between MPP and AMP approaches

 Checking Node Status
 ```bash